-When Jesus walked the earth, He could claim with conviction ‘if you have seen me you have seen the Father’ (John 14:9).
-In His character, His nature and in His actions and words (which themselves were dictated by the Father) Jesus showed us what the Father is like.
+When Jesus walked the earth, He could claim with conviction that ‘if you have seen me you have seen the Father’ (John 14:9).
+In His character, nature, actions and words (which themselves were dictated by the Father), Jesus reflected what the Father is like.
 That is why Paul could write that He is the image of the invisible God (Col 1:15).

 Jesus said, ‘I will build my church’, He is the master builder.
-But then He delegated to men the responsibility of ensuring that the church properly reflects Him: this is primarily the role of apostles, working in partnership with elders of local churches, to ensure that churches are being built on the foundation of Christ and according to the pattern laid down by Him.
-For this reason Paul calls himself a master builder (1 Cor 3:10).
-This is a tremendous responsibility and requires such men to be, as far as possible, true and authentic representations of Jesus – in the same manner that Jesus was an accurate and authentic representation of His father: in nature, in character and in total obedience to Him.
-Failure to do so will result in a church that doesn’t reflect Jesus accurately – it will be a grotesque misrepresentation just like one of those images in the hall of mirrors.
+But then He delegated to men the responsibility of ensuring that the church properly reflects Him.
+This is primarily the role of apostles, working in partnership with elders of local churches: to ensure that churches are being built on the foundation of Christ and according to the pattern laid down by Him.
+For this reason, Paul calls himself a master builder (1 Cor 3:10).
+This is a tremendous responsibility and requires such men to be, as far as possible, true and authentic representations of Jesus – in the same manner that Jesus was an accurate and authentic representation of His Father: in nature, character and total obedience to Him.
+Failure to do so will result in a church that doesn’t reflect Jesus accurately.
+It will be a grotesque misrepresentation, just like one of those images in the hall of mirrors.

-So it is that those who are on a leadership team need to not just reflect the nature and character of Jesus, but that of the team leader.
+So it is that a leadership team needs to not only reflect the nature and character of Jesus, but that of their team leader too.
 By this I don’t mean becoming a pale imitation or trying to be something that we are not.
-Rather, within our own gifting , calling and individuality to seek to accurately reflect the values, life, and teachings of those who lead us.
+Rather, within our own gifting, calling and individuality, to seek to accurately reflect the values, life and teachings of those who lead us.

-This principle holds true for leaders of local churches also.
-Once a man is recognised as an apostle, there is a responsibility to accept him as an apostle, as a representative of the Lord Jesus Himself.
-Acts 2:42 tells us, ‘they devoted themselves to the apostles teaching.”
+This principle also holds true for leaders of local churches.
+Once a man is recognised as an apostle, there is a responsibility to accept him as an apostle; as a representative of the Lord Jesus Himself.
+Acts 2:42 tells us that ‘they devoted themselves to the apostles teaching.’

-I cannot afford to let my own preferences, character quirks or pet theologies become distortions in the mirror that I am.
-I need to have my life, words, and character as straight as possible so that what I reflect is a true image of the one who sent me.
-In doing so I then represent not just the team leader well but I display the nature of Christ, and help to build a church that looks like Him.
+I cannot afford to let my own preferences, character quirks or pet theologies distort the mirror that I am.
+I need my life, words and character to be as straight as possible, so that what I reflect is a true image of the one who sent me.
+In doing so, I then represent not just the team leader well, but I display the nature of Christ and help to build a church that looks like Him.

-As we all do this, like well-made mirrors, we will all reflect back the same image.
-We will reflect the image of Jesus to the church and to a world that is lost and so desperately needs Him.
+As we all do this, like well-made mirrors, we will all reflect back the same image of Jesus – to the church and to a lost world that so desperately needs Him.